angelwing888/Amitys-Dawn-Catfe/README.md

 - Sorting issue with barista interface and main menu interface (fixed)

+**List of Questions**
+1. What is one thing you enjoyed about the game?

+2. What is one thing that could be improved or changed?

+3. Were there any glaring issues you found while playing?
+This includes movement, overall fluidity, ease of use, etc.

+4. Is there anything missing that you wish was in the game?

+5. Currently, pending orders are displayed in the main menu/pause menu.
+Would you rather have it in a separate button where you can continue moving your character while it’s open (at the cost of the timer not pausing while it’s open)?
+Or do you want it to stay as is?

+**Game Tester Answers**

 **Game Tester 1 - Brandon**
 1. What is one thing you enjoyed about the game?